charonn0/RB-libcURL/ReadMe.md

 ##Introduction
+[libcurl](http://curl.haxx.se/libcurl/c/libcurl.html) is a cross-platform multi-protocol network transfer library.
+It is widely used both as a stand-alone command-line utility and as a standard or optional library for [many programming languages](http://curl.haxx.se/libcurl/bindings.html) and development environments.

-**RB-libcURL** is a [libcURL](http://curl.haxx.se/libcurl/c/libcurl.html) [binding](http://en.wikipedia.org/wiki/Language_binding) for Realbasic and Xojo projects.
-It is designed and tested on Windows 7 against [curl-7.40.0-devel-mingw32](http://curl.haxx.se/gknw.net/7.40.0/dist-w32/curl-7.40.0-devel-mingw32.zip) and associated security and compression libraries ([more platforms](http://curl.haxx.se/download.html)).
+**RB-libcURL** is a libcurl [binding](http://en.wikipedia.org/wiki/Language_binding) for Realbasic and Xojo ("classic" framework) projects.
+It is designed and tested using REALstudio 2011r4.3 on Windows 7 against [curl-7.40.0-devel-mingw32](http://curl.haxx.se/gknw.net/7.40.0/dist-w32/curl-7.40.0-devel-mingw32.zip) and associated security (e.g. OpenSSL, SChannel, etc.) and compression (i.e. zlib) libraries.
+Library binaries for [other platforms](http://curl.haxx.se/download.html) are available, or can built from source.

 The minimum supported libcURL version is [7.15.2](https://github.com/charonn0/RB-libcURL/wiki/libcURL.IsAvailable).
+The recommended minimum version is [7.21.7](http://curl.haxx.se/mail/lib-2011-06/0155.html).
+Versions prior to 7.21.7 will function with degraded features, but versions prior to 7.15.2 will not function properly at all.

 ##Example
 This example performs a synchronous HTTP GET request on the calling thread.
 [More examples](https://github.com/charonn0/RB-libcURL/wiki#examples).